Brett James (footballer): Playing statistics

-Post AFL
+Post-AFL

 James continued playing with Norwood in 2002 and played there until 2006.
-Brett played a total of 234 games for Norwood from 1990-1993 and 1997-2006.
-James also kicked 62 goals, was captain from 2002 to 2006 and won the best and fairest 3 times.
-Nowadays he works on his Kersbrook farm with his brother Roger who also won the premiership in 1997 with Norwood alongside Brett and also with Port Adelaide in 2004.
+Brett played a total of 219 premiership games for Norwood from 1990-1993 and 1997-2006.
+James also kicked 58 goals, was captain from 2002 to 2006, and won the best and fairest three times.
+Nowadays he works on his Kersbrook farm with his brother Roger, who also won the premiership in 1997 with Norwood alongside Brett and also with Port Adelaide in 2004.
 James also is captain coach of Kersbrook in the Hills Football League.